 All students are invited to attend athletic events at Grace as spectators.
 Arrangements should be made prior to the event for the students to be picked up promptly after the event has ended.
 All spectators are to remain in the gym or entry area.
-Children who are not a member of the competing team, but planning to stay for home games are to remain in a designated classroom under the supervision of a staff member or in extended day care until the opposing team arrives.
+Children who are not a member of the competing team, but planning to stay for home games are to remain in extended day care until the scheduled start time for the games.

 All student spectators are to go into the gym spectator area and remain in the gym until the end of the game.
 If they need to leave the spectator area, they are permitted to use only the facilities adjacent to the gym.
 They are expected to return to the gym after a reasonable amount of time.
 The faculty hall attendant will supervise.
 All students must behave in a manner that demonstrates respect and sportsmanship to all participants.
-Children are not to leave Grace School premises to buy food or soft drinks and then return for after-school activities.